Sparse time-varying parameter VECMs with an application to modeling electricity prices: Dynamic sparsification

 with $a_{jt}$ denoting the $j$th element of $\bm{a}_t$ and $\delta_{jt}$ a covariate-specific penalty.
-It is worth noting that we minimize a standard Lasso-type predictive loss, different to the sparsification of the cointegration relationships, where the first part controls the distance between an estimate and a sparse solution and the second part penalizes non-zero elements in $\bm a_t$.
+It is worth noting that we minimize a standard \textsc{Lasso}-type predictive loss where the first part controls the distance between an estimate and a sparse solution and the second part penalizes non-zero elements in $\bm a_t$, different to the sparsification of the cointegration relationships.

 An optimal choice for the penalty is $\delta_{jt} = 1/(|\hat a_{jt}|^2)$.
 We again rely on the soft threshold estimate implied by SAVS to obtain a sparse draw of $\bm{a}_t$: